Francisco Luís Gomes: Early life

-Francisco Luís Gomes was born on 31 May 1829 in the Colmoroddo vaddo (deanery of a parish) of Navelim village in Salcette, the son of a Goan Catholic Chardo couple, Francisco Salvador Gomes and Deodata Furtado.
+Francisco Luís Gomes was born on 31 May 1829 in the Colmoroddo vaddo (deanery of a parish) of Navelim village in Salcette concelho, the son of a Goan Catholic Chardo couple, Francisco Salvador Gomes and Deodata Furtado.
 His father was a physician and civic leader.
 Gomes spent his early years in Navelim and during this period, displayed a flair for languages.
 He was a polyglot; highly proficient in the use of Konkani, Portuguese and French, and additionally possessed a good understanding of English, Italian, Spanish, Latin and Marathi.
-At the age of 21, he completed his medical course at the Escola Médico–Cirúrgica de Goa in Panjim.
+At the age of 21, he completed his medical course at the Escola Médico-Cirúrgica de Goa in Nova Goa.
 He was soon appointed professor of the institution in view of his academic merits, and also granted a commission in the Portuguese Army.
 Gomes eventually rose to become the institution's Chief Surgeon in 1860.

 Member of Parliament (1861–1869)

 Gomes saw it as his life's mission to advance the cause of freedom, truth and justice, and thus followed in his father's footsteps by taking part in civic affairs.
-In 1860, he stood for election in the Portuguese parliament Cortes Gerais from the constituency of Margao.
+In 1860, he stood for election in the Portuguese parliament Cortes Gerais from the constituency of Margão.
 He was elected to the parliament in 1861 and took a seat with Partido Regenador (Renewing Party), a liberal party.
 His first speech in parliament made him renowned as a great orator and parliamentarian.
 Gomes represented Portuguese India until his death in 1869.
 He was thrice offered a seat in the Cabinet as a Minister, but declined as he found it to be incompatible with his independent views.

 Francisco Luís Gomes fought against slavery and defended the cause of the Padroado.
 He strove for the creation of a society based on the principles of liberty, equality and fraternity, and campaigned against socio-economic injustices committed on the colonised peoples across the Portuguese Empire.
 He campaigned to ameliorate the conditions of his constituents and his efforts towards this end succeeded in placing colonial public servants on equal standing as public servants in Portugal.
 Gomes laid down the principles of a Goan budget and expunged it of several illegal items of expenditure.